melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 Direct cache updates work well if we have only one cache entry that you want to write to, but it gets more complicated once you have multiple cache entries where your data could live in.

 ### optimist updates

-"If you already know what the final UI should look like after the mutation, show the user the result of their action immediately"

 Optimistic UI updates can be imperatively configured with TanStack query: